MarkvanMents/docs/content/developerportal/deploy/private-cloud-operator.md

----
-title: "Using Command Line to Deploy a Mendix App to a Private Cloud Cluster"
+# Using Command Line to Deploy a Mendix App to a Private Cloud Cluster
-parent: "private-cloud"
-description: "Describes the processes for using the Mendix Operator directly to deploy a Mendix app in the Private Cloud"
-menu_order: 30
-tags: ["Deploy", "Private Cloud", "Environment", "Operator", "CI/CD", "CLI"]
----

 ## 1 Introduction